Before registering, YOU WILL BE ASKED TO read AND AGREE TO ALL OF thIs INFORMATION, SO please read everything carefully.

 -Have severe allergic reactions to common foods or environmental conditions (dust, straw...), or

--Have a very restricted medical diet or are not willing to flex on a non-medical diet.
+-Have a very restricted medical diet, or are not willing to be flexible with a non-medical diet.

 The UUPCC discourages travelers from rooming with someone they don’t know.
 Snoring, differing evening and morning schedules, differing needs for quiet and companionship, and other issues can cause significant difficulties that are often heightened by the exhaustion and anxiety that may come with international travel.
 If you don’t have a roommate you know already lined up, please think seriously about getting a single supplement.

-NOTE: The UUPCC is not always able to accommodate travelers’ desires to have a roommate.
-In the event there isn’t a roommate available, travelers who registered for a double may be required to room alone and pay the single supplement fee.
+NOTE: The UUPCC is not always able to accommodate a travelers’ desire for a double room accomodation.
+In the event there isn’t a roommate available, travelers registered for a double may be required to room alone and pay the single supplement fee.

 PASSPORTS & VISAS